akmitrich/play_auth/README.md

 ```

 # Last point in da book
-Continue at `4.5.13 Protect Your Secrets - secrecy`
+Continue at `5.2.1 Virtualisation: Docker`